hsjobeki/nix-types/README.md

         AttrsOf - attribute set of elements
         lazyAttrsOf - lazy attribute set of elements

-- package - derivations or attribute sets with an `outPath` or `__toString` or StorePath
+- Package - derivations or attribute sets with an `outPath` or `__toString` or StorePath

     Subtypes:

         shellPackage - a package with `shellPath` attribute

-- path - path to location (relative or absolute)
+- Path - path to location (relative or absolute)
-- listOf - list of elements
+- ListOf - list of elements

     Subtypes: